-Aside from being an accomplished pianist, Maria Corley is a voice actor, whose credits include spots for University of Pennsylvania, Iron Mountain, Unisys and Suntrust, and an author.
-She has contributed to Broad Street Review, an online arts magazine, and blogs for Huffington Post.
-Her first novel, Choices, was published by Kensington, and her current release, Letting Go, is available on Amazon, Createspace, and Smashwords.
-She is also a composer and arranger of music for both solo voice and chorus, with pieces commissioned and recorded by the Florida A&M University Concert Choir, the Tallahassee Boys Choir, countertenor Darryl Taylor and soprano Randye Jones.
-Her choral music is published by Walton Music Corporation.
-Her arrangement of “Steal Away” is featured on countertenor Darryl Taylor’s Albany release, A Charm of Spirituals.
+Aside from being an accomplished pianist, Maria Corley is a voice actor who has done spots for Santander, University of Pennsylvania, Unisys, Suntrust and others, an award-winning poet, and an author.
+She has contributed to Broad Street Review, an online arts magazine, and Huffington Post.
+Her first novel, Choices, was published by Kensington, and her current release, Letting Go, was published by Createspace.

 Maria Corley leads an active and busy concert life.
-Her appearances include a collaboration with countertenor Darryl Taylor in a concert sponsored by the Smithsonian Museum of African American History, featured artist at the Epidaurus Festival in Cavtat, Croatia, and engagements in Alberta, Canada, and North Carolina.
-Maria Corley is also half of Duo Chiaroscuro (Sara Male, cello), whose endeavors include Silence Optional concerts for people on the autism spectrum, or others who can't attend classical concerts because of difficulties with remaining absolutely still.
+Her appearances include a collaboration with countertenor Darryl Taylor in a concert sponsored by the Smithsonian Museum of African American History and featured artist at the Epidaurus Festival in Cavtat, Croatia.
+Maria Corley is also half of Duo Chiaroscuro (Sara Male, cello), whose endeavors include “Silence Optional” concerts for people on the autism spectrum, or others who can't attend classical concerts because of difficulties with remaining absolutely still.

 Her compositions can be purchased at Sheet Music Plus. https://www.sheetmusicplus.com/publishers/published-by-maria-thompson-corley-sheet-music/3012975